-In order to reduce the risks that lead to relapse, facilitate community linkage and support, and to maximize the long-term success of program participants, ACC counsellors engage youth and families immediately after the residential phase has ended (even in cases of premature residential discharge).
+In order to reduce the risks that lead to relapse, facilitate community linkage and support, and to maximize the long-term success of program participants, ACC counsellors engage youth and families immediately after completion of the live-in treatment phase (even if clients leave sooner than the 3 months).

-Unlike traditional addiction treatment wherein the onus is often on the client to follow-up after residential discharge, the ACC model places that onus on the treatment provider.
+Unlike traditional addiction treatment wherein the onus is often on the client to follow-up with aftercare services, the ACC model places that onus on the treatment provider.
 As such, ACC counsellors are mobile and will work to ensure timely and regular contact with youth and caregivers – whether it is at their home, school or another agreed upon location.
 In short, clients won’t need to come to us because we’ll go to them!

 In addition to love and support, research indicates that there are 4 critical practices that caregivers can adopt so to help their youth in their recovery: